balvig/.dotfiles/notes.md

 ## Up next

-- Figured out why light backgrounds are off in vim
 - Also clean up branches that don't have story numbers in pt-flow
 - Figure out why leader+r sometimes doesn't run specs
+- Figure out why light backgrounds are off in vim
 - Figure out easier way to switch tmux/vim/terminal colors from light to dark all at once
 - Any way to auto enable/disable "set paste" when pasting?
-- Useful error message when not passing in a has to Spyke.new

 ## Done